 In fact, many incidents were the work of criminals called “white Indians,” who were notorious for their brutality.
 One 1850 traveler concluded that “the savage Indians” were “afraid to come near the road” and “near all the stealing and killing is done by the Whites following the Trains.”

 Violent attacks on small, isolated trains or individuals did see a rise after the 1850s, as native hostility grew toward white settlers.
-As more and more of the pioneers passed through their lands disrespecting their sacred grounds and customs, reduced the number of buffalo, and passed along new diseases, the natives became more and more angry.
+As more and more of the pioneers passed through their lands disrespecting their sacred grounds and customs, reduced the number of buffalo, and passed along new diseases, the natives became angrier and angrier.

 In 1851, the Sioux signed the Fort Laramie Treaty of 1851, in which, they agreed to allow settlers from the east to travel through their land for a yearly payment of $50,000.
 Unfortunately, the treaty was short-lived, as officials refused to honor it.